Are you sabotaging your own fitness?

 The key thing to remember when starting out on a fitness journey is that results will take time.
 While social media and advertisements can make you want instant results and abs overnight, the reality is that this is a process and your body will take a while to show the results of your hard work.
 Relax, trust the process and be patient.

 It’s good to be excited about changing your habits, but don’t become overexuberant and end up being disappointed.
 It’s all about taking small steps when planning your journey.
 Rather than focusing on dropping six dress sizes, focus on dropping two, and then another two.
 You’ve got to walk before you run so set yourself some realistic targets.

 You’re always likely to quit if you’re not accountable to anyone.
 By getting yourself a buddy or a coach to report into at the end of each week, you will put pressure on yourself to achieve your goals and go to the gym or whatever they may be.
 Even if it’s just a friend or colleague, have someone that you have to report to at the end of the week and you will achieve your goals.

 Need something to give you that extra push?
-Muddy go-t0 Diana’s Health & Fitness have pretty nifty offers for you lucky Muddy readers (join for £10 and pay nothing else until your next Direct Debit or pay 12 months for the price of 10!), there’s never been a better time to sign up; it’s super easy all you’ve gotta do is mention yours truly.
+If you’re near Wellingborough, Diana’s Health & Fitness have amazing classes and inspiration, and it’s super easy to sign up.
 There’s a sauna, jacuzzi and steam room at this place so it’s health and wellbeing all in one!